rathgar/wordpress-heroku/wp-content/plugins/404-redirected/readme.txt

 === Redirectioner ===
-Contributors: DeFries
+Contributors: DeFries, yoast
 Donate link: https://remkusdevries.com/donate/
 Tags: 404, page not found, redirect, 301, 302, permanent redirect, temporary redirect, error Requires at least: 3.1
-Version: 1.4.9
+Version: 1.4.10
 Tested up to: 4.7.3
-Stable tag: 1.4.9
+Stable tag: 1.4.10

 Creates automatic redirects for 404 traffic and page suggestions when matches are not found providing better service to your web visitors.